· 6 min read

 Written in by Simon Lehmann Editor

 By the mid-1910s the dominant style in art photography was pictorialism: soft focus, atmospheric printing, and surfaces handworked to resemble etching or charcoal.
 The photograph aspired to the condition of a painting.
-Paul Strand’s work between 1915 and 1922 marks the point at which black and white photography stopped imitating other media and began organizing the world through its own properties: sharpness, tonal contrast, and the flat geometry of the frame.
+Paul Strand’s work between 1915 and 1922 marks the point at which black and white photography stopped imitating other media and began organising the world through its own properties: edge sharpness, controlled tonal separation, and the flat geometry of the frame.
 The shift was not merely stylistic.
-It changed what a photographer looked for before releasing the shutter.
+It changed what a photographer looked for before releasing the shutter, and it can be reconstructed today with a meter, a filter and a development chart.

-Strand’s early prints followed pictorialist convention, but within a few years he abandoned manipulation entirely in favor of what came to be called straight photography: images made, in the language of the period, without tricks of process or handwork.
-Alfred Stieglitz devoted the final issue of Camera Work, the double number 49-50, dated June 1917, exclusively to Strand.
-The eleven photogravures were printed directly on the heavy journal stock rather than tipped in on Japanese tissue, producing a harder, less precious result that suited the pictures.
-Stieglitz praised them as brutally direct and as the direct expression of today, devoid of any “-ism.”
+Strand’s early prints followed pictorialist convention, but within a few years he abandoned manipulation entirely in favour of what came to be called straight photography: images made, in the language of the period, without tricks of process or handwork.
+Alfred Stieglitz devoted the final issue of Camera Work, the double number 49-50, dated June 1917, exclusively to Strand, in an edition limited to 500 copies.
+The eleven photogravures, among them Abstraction, Bowls (1916), Blind Woman (1916) and The White Fence (1916), were printed directly on the heavy journal stock rather than tipped in on Japanese tissue, producing a harder, less precious result that suited the pictures.
+Stieglitz wrote that they “represent the real Strand… The photographer who has added something to what has gone before.”
 The endorsement effectively closed the pictorialist era of the magazine and announced its successor.

 Two devices recur and remain instructive.
-The first is frontality: facing a subject squarely flattens depth and converts three dimensions into a designed two-dimensional surface, where shapes and intervals carry the composition.
-The second is the use of tonal contrast as a structural element rather than a record of illumination, so that a cast shadow becomes a black shape with weight equal to any solid object.
-Strand applied the same rigor to machinery.
-Photographing his newly purchased Akeley motion picture camera in 1922, he framed the polished metal mechanism from a steep angle to isolate its functional forms, later writing that he tried to photograph the power and precision such forms reflect.
-The lesson carried forward into modernism: a black and white photograph is strongest when its subject is also resolved as geometry, and the decisive judgments about line, plane, and tone are made in the frame before exposure, not afterward in the print.
+The first is frontality: facing a subject squarely flattens depth and converts three dimensions into a designed two-dimensional surface, where shapes and intervals carry the composition, as in Abstraction, Bowls, which reduces porch and kitchen objects to interlocking shapes drawn from the Cubist work, Picasso, Braque and Cezanne, that Strand had seen at Stieglitz’s 291 gallery in the 1910 to 1915 shows.
+The second is tonal contrast treated as a structural element rather than a record of illumination, so a cast shadow becomes a black shape with weight equal to any solid object.
+Strand applied the same rigour to machinery.
+He bought an Akeley motion-picture camera in the summer of 1922 for $2500, to make freelance newsreel and documentary films, and photographed its bare film chamber from roughly a 45-degree angle to isolate the polished functional metal, later writing that he tried to photograph the power and precision such forms reflect.
+The Metropolitan Museum’s print is a gelatin silver print, 24.5 x 19.5 cm; another print sold for $783,750 at Christie’s New York on 4 April 2013, the highest auction price for a Strand.
+The lesson holds: a black and white photograph is strongest when its subject is also resolved as geometry, and the decisive judgments about line, plane and tone are made in the frame and on the development chart before the print, not improvised afterward.

 How Ansel Adams treated the negative as a fixed score and the print as performance, holding back and burning in to realize a visualized tonal scale.